Lingaa: Development

 The script as well as screenplay for Lingaa were penned by Pon Kumaran, who had registered the story with the South Indian Film Writers' Association under the title King Khan in 2010.
 The story is loosely based on John Penniquick who built Mullaperiyar Dam.
+He had also penned the dialogues for the film.
+Pre-production works began in March 2014.
+The following month, Ravikumar stated on Facebook that filming would commence soon and that the film was titled Lingaa.
 Eros International was confirmed to distribute the film worldwide.
 Rockline Venkatesh was announced as producer.
 A. R. Rahman was roped in as the music composer for the film and R. Rathnavelu as the cinematographer.
 Sabu Cyril was confirmed to handle the art direction for the film.
 Samjith Mhd, who had worked with Ravikumar earlier in Policegiri (2013), was confirmed as the film's editor.
 Hollywood stuntman Lee Whittaker was recruited to frame the stunt sequences.
 During the audio launch of the film's soundtrack album, Ravikumar said the title Lingaa was suggested to him by Rajinikanth.
 Director Ameer earlier had the rights to the title for his next project but handed over the rights to Ravikumar for Rajinikanth.